araobp/tega/doc/attributes.md

 ##Cont value: python built-in types

-Built-in types are wrapped by wrapped_* classes.
+Built-in types are wrapped with wrapped_* classes.
 The main purpose of wrapping built-in classes is for version control.

-For example, "str" is wrapped by "wrapped_str" class.
+For example, "str" is wrapped with "wrapped_str" class.

 Note that those wrapped_* clases do not inherig Cont class.